Marin Kitagawa from My Dress-Up Darling: Appearance, Personality, Cosplay Style, Best Scenes, and Why Fans Still Love Her

 • Voice actor: Hina Suguta

-• Core fandom interests: anime, manga, and games
+• Core fandom interests: anime, manga, games, and character-costume culture

 What I Actually Think About Marin